Skip to content

 April 10, 1948, Officer Oscar Roberts, Fayette County Police Department, died from a gunshot while making a misdemeanor arrest at the Keeneland track.
 Locals acquitted the 26-year-old twice.

-April 10, 1950, the yearlong “War of the Barrels” ended.
-The fact is that whiskey must age in new charred-oak kegs.
-From 1944 to 1946, some Northern U.S. distilleries utilized used barrels because new ones were unavailable.
+On April 10, 1950, the yearlong “War of the Barrels” ended.
+The fact is that whiskey must age in new charred-oak kegs, not used ones.
+From 1944 to 1946, some Northern U.S. distilleries filled used barrels with their whiskey because new ones were not available.
 Used barrel forces successfully lobbied U.S. regulators to change the definition of whisky in April of 1949.
-After a year-long battle, the new parties eventually won.
+After a year-long battle, tradition won.

 April 10, 1968, Army SP4 Clyde C. Collins from Jackson in Breathitt County died in the Vietnam War.

-On April 10, 1980, Octagon Hall, in Simpson County, near Franklin, was admitted to the U.S. National Register of Historic Places.
-The haunted Octagon Hall is well known amongst ghost hunters and the like.
+On April 10, 1980, the U.S. National Register of Historic Places added Octagon Hall in Simpson County, near Franklin.
+The haunted Octagon Hall is well known among ghost hunters and others.

 By Kenton Dickerson